themartiancompany/ur/man/ur-package-info.1.rst

 Currently available networks are
-Gnosis and DogeChain, respectively for purchasing applications with
-Dollars and Dogecoins.
+Gnosis and DogeChain, respectively for purchasing and selling applications with Dollars and Dogecoins.

 Options
 ========